Do you know some of the secrets of happy couples?

-People start to feel like they’re not heard, that their partner doesn’t care, that the other person nags, or that the other person is always angry or passive-aggressive.
+People start to feel like they’re not heard, that their partner doesn’t care, that the other person nags, or that the other spouse is always angry or passive-aggressive.

 This is not a good foundation for a healthy relationship!
 So what do happy couples do differently?

-They talk things out immediately they come up; they don’t hold grudges for months; they have different communication styles that work.
+They talk things out immediately they come up, they don’t hold grudges for months and they have different communication styles that work.

 Happy couples are more present when they’re communicating; they really listen to each other.